BirendraDh/BirendraDh/README.md

-Hi there 👋, I'm Birendra Dhanasingham
+Hi there 👋, I'm Birendra Dhanasingham.

 I'm a doctoral student at the University of New Mexico :mortar_board: working on understanding 👀 the dark sector of the universe :milky_way: using astrophysical observables :telescope: such as strong gravitational lensing.